Pain and Pain Symptom Management for Michigan Nurses

 Psychogenic Pain

 It must be remembered that psychogenic pain is truly experienced and is not a deception.
-This distinguishes it from disorders that reflect a serious mental disorder in which reports of pain may not indicate a true experience of pain, and from malingering (Portenoy & Dhingra, 2020).
+This distinguishes it from disorders that reflect a serious mental disorder in which reports of pain may not indicate a true experience of pain and from malingering (Portenoy & Dhingra, 2022).

 Idiopathic Pain

-Idiopathic pain, also called pain of unknown origin, is chronic pain lasting six months or longer that has no identifiable cause.
+Idiopathic pain (also called pain of unknown origin) is chronic pain lasting six months or longer that has no identifiable cause.
 Although its origin is often unknown, idiopathic pain is very real.
-It is also possible for this type of pain to remain long after a medical condition has healed when pain normally should have ended (Jacques, 2021).
+It is also possible for this type of pain to remain long after a medical condition has healed when pain normally should have ended (Fortis Healthcare, 2025; Sureja, 2025).

 Factors That Influence the Experience of Pain

 The experience of pain is influenced by both physiologic and psychosocial factors, all of which clinicians must consider in pain management.
-Physiologic factors include age, gender, genetic makeup, and stress response.
-Psychosocial factors include the person’s personality, the meaning ascribed to pain by an individual, fear and catastrophizing, and emotional distress (Ratka, 2020; Padgett, 2019).
+Physiologic factors that influence pain include age, gender, genetic makeup, and stress response.
+Psychosocial factors include the person’s personality, the meaning ascribed to pain by an individual, fear and catastrophizing, and emotional distress.

 PAIN ASSESSMENT